Townhouse and Low-Rise Code (up to 3 storeys)

-The Townhouse and Low-Rise Code is a new state-wide planning control for residential developments of up to 3 storeys.
-It replaces existing local planning rules with a single, standardised code applied across Victoria.
+The Townhouse and Low-Rise Code is a new Victoria-wide planning control for residential developments of up to 3 storeys.
+It replaces ResCode and localised planning rules developed by councils over decades and at significant cost to ratepayers.

 Like the Mid-Rise Code, it introduces a “deemed-to-comply” pathway: if a proposal meets a set of numerical standards, councils must approve it.